GERMANTOWN HILLS — Todd Rice moved to Germantown Hills eight years ago from Peoria.

 "I feel my experiences over the years have battle tested me some," he said.

 He received a bachelor's degree in business management from the university in the fall of 2005.

 In addition, he took on the role of operations manager at Lowe's beginning in 1995 and held the position for five years.

-Page 2 of 2 - Now, Rice works for Caterpillar Inc. as a production systems blackbelt.
+Now, Rice works for Caterpillar Inc. as a production systems blackbelt.
 He said a lot of what he does deals with facts and figures.

 “I’m trying to make Caterpillar better at dealing with suppliers,” he said.
 “A lot of people think it’s an easy job, but sometimes I’m helping suppliers make impactful financial decisions.”

 The Woodford Times will continue running candidate stories for the Germantown Hills spring elections until every candidate gets interviewed, including the mayoral candidates.
 The first Germantown Hills trustee candidate story came out in the Nov.
 14, 2012, edition.

 Another candidate story appeared in the Feb.
 6 edition of the Woodford Times.

 Voting for the election will occur in April.
 Call the village at 383-2209 for more information about the local election.